Pictured: Mayor John Tory rides down Yonge Street as part of the annual Bike to Work Day ride in 2016. Photo by Marlena Rogowska.

 As we look ahead to the municipal election campaign we will continue to push hard on Transform Yonge: for better transportation options, for safer streets, and for a more liveable downtown North York.

-Watch this video created by area resident Chris Hoyle to find out why more than two thirds of speakers at PWIC including local residents, business owners, and community representatives support Transform Yonge.
+Watch this video created by local advocate Chris Hoyle to find out why more than two thirds of speakers at PWIC including local residents, business owners, and community representatives support Transform Yonge.

 With a Staff Report strongly recommending Transform Yonge as the best alternative, we think it is the clear path forward - but not everyone at City Hall supports it.
 That's why we need to keep working to demonstrate why this project would benefit everyone - residents, business owners, people working on Yonge, older residents, and youth.